xcart/xcart-docs/_pages/kb_en/modules/related_products.md

 ## Importing Related Products
 Related products can be imported via a .csv file as described in the section {% link "CSV import: Products" ref_WmJBfwxA %}.

+## Managing Product Relationships
+Once you have added one or more related products for a product, they can be viewed and managed via the Related products section of the product's details.